whyboris/utilitarianism.net/content/objections-to-utilitarianism/cluelessness.md

 ## Conclusion

 There is reason to doubt whether concerns about cluelessness really present an _objection_ to utilitarianism at all.
 Cluelessness may just be a sad implication of the circumstances in which we find ourselves.
 But considerations of expected value, mediated via plausible heuristics, may continue to guide us nonetheless.
 We might reasonably take near-term expected value at face value, even if we've no idea about the long-term consequences of the acts in question.
 Moreover, even if long-term cluelessness swamps near-term expected value, there may still be some options—like working to reduce existential risk—that have appreciably positive long-run expected value.
 So utilitarianism need not leave us entirely clueless about [how to act](/acting-on-utilitarianism), after all.
+(See chapter 7.)

 {{< next-page-objection >}}